simeononsecurity/simeononsecurity.ch/content/articles/understanding-virtualization_-concepts-and-applications/index.en.md

 ### Security and Privacy Concerns

 From the perspective of a cybersecurity expert, security and privacy concerns are paramount when it comes to virtualization.
 Virtualization introduces new attack vectors and potential vulnerabilities that need to be addressed. **Multiple virtual servers** running on a single physical machine can [increase the risk of unauthorized access and data breaches](https://blog.servermania.com/what-is-server-virtualization).
 You need to implement strong access controls and encryption mechanisms to protect sensitive data.
-Additionally, virtualization can also introduce challenges in terms of data privacy and compliance with regulations.
+Also, virtualization can also introduce challenges in terms of data privacy and compliance with regulations.
 Organizations must ensure that proper measures are in place to maintain data privacy and meet regulatory requirements.

 ### Performance and Scalability

 From the perspective of a cybersecurity expert, performance and scalability are crucial considerations in virtualization.
 [Hardware and software](https://medium.com/@Deshan_Bandra/types-of-virtualization-c9c5f0645703) play a significant role in determining the overall performance and scalability of virtualized environments.
 Ensuring that the underlying hardware infrastructure is capable of supporting the virtualization workload is essential.
-Additionally, optimizing the software stack, including the hypervisor and virtualization management tools, is necessary to achieve optimal performance and scalability.
+Also, optimizing the software stack, including the hypervisor and virtualization management tools, is necessary to achieve optimal performance and scalability.

 When it comes to performance, virtualization introduces an additional layer of abstraction, which can impact the overall system performance.
 It is important to carefully monitor and manage resource allocation to avoid resource contention and ensure that each virtual machine receives adequate resources to perform optimally.
 Scalability, on the other hand, refers to the ability of the virtualized environment to handle increasing workloads and accommodate additional virtual machines.